 Because this ongoing crisis demands an experienced administrator, and one who prioritizes science-based actions for health and safety, Inslee should be reelected to one last term.

-Thirty-six gubernatorial candidates are on the primary ballot, including gadflies, extremists and novices.
-Yet Inslee is the only real choice.
+Thirty-six gubernatorial candidates were on the primary ballot, including gadflies, extremists and novices.
+Yet Inslee was and remains the only real choice.

 Democrats who could have posed a serious challenge all fell in line when Inslee announced he would run again.
 Promising Republicans declined to run, in what will likely be a blue-wave year.

 The leading challengers all have baggage.
 The one most credible, physician Raul Garcia, is the pick of venerable Republican leaders, including former Gov. Dan Evans and former Secretary of State Sam Reed.

 The Yakima Republican has an impressive professional résumé.
 But he has little civic experience, hasn’t voted since 2012 and sends troublingly mixed messages about public-safety measures.

 Another is Loren Culp, chief of the city of Republic’s two-person police department.
 He refused to uphold a law passed by the people of Washington requiring modest gun-safety measures.
 His reactionary stance won over the fervid gun crowd.
 But it speaks poorly of his ability to govern and execute laws passed by the Legislature and the people.